Medical Records Data Breach

 • Lost medical records

-• Sending a letter or email which includes personal data, to the wrong address/recipient
+• Sending a letter or email which includes personal data to the wrong address/recipient

-We can assist you in making a claim against the following:
+Our data breach solicitors can assist you in making a claim against the following:

-• GP surgeries
+• GP surgery data breaches

-• NHS Trusts
+• NHS data breaches

 How to Get in Contact